runjuu/page2image/README.md

 ### Methods

 #### takeScreenshot(url:string)
-Accept a url string as an incoming value and will return an image Buffer
+Accept a url string as an argument and return an image Buffer

 #### init([Config:object](https://github.com/Runjuu/page2image#config))
-Accept a [Config](https://github.com/Runjuu/page2image#config) object and next takeScreenshot will using new config to take screenshot
+Accept a [Config](https://github.com/Runjuu/page2image#config) object and next time calling takeScreenshot will using new config to take screenshot

 ### Config: {}